ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 The ramifications are endless, and worth mentioning.
 The conflicts are often an index to social concerns over the reality that the words refer to.
 When addressing the issue of social discrimination in language, many people ask whether using the word ‘man’ unearths biases that are unfair to women built into the English language.
 In Spain, there has been efforts [to rewrite the Constitution to be more inclusive](https://conlaa.com/lenguaje-inclusivo-constitucion-espanola/), and in Canada there’s been [an amend to the Canadian Human Rights Act and the Criminal Code](https://en.wikipedia.org/wiki/An_Act_to_amend_the_Canadian_Human_Rights_Act_and_the_Criminal_Code)to increase sentences for individuals who commit crimes motivated by bias based on gender expression that some have argued [could be forcing compelled speech for gender pronouns](https://www.youtube.com/watch?v=fvPgjg201w0).

 Should we demand that all writers adopt a ‘nonsexist’ vocabulary?
-History has proven over and over— Jonathan Swift against using the word ‘mob’, Samuel Johnson resisting to use the word ‘civilisation’ and Mussolini forcing Italians to use the informal ‘/tu/’ instead of ‘/voi/‘— prove that social forces that shaped the language contract cannot be changed easily.
+History has proven over and over— Jonathan Swift against using the word ‘mob’, Samuel Johnson resisting to use the word ‘civilisation’ and Mussolini forcing Italians to use the informal ‘*tu*’ instead of ‘*voi*‘— prove that social forces that shaped the language contract cannot be changed easily.
 The fact is, however, that the presence or absence of ‘politically incorrect’ terms has no necessary connection with the presence or absence of the corresponding attitudes.

 One curious fact about the words we apply to debated issues such as race, religion, political heresy and economic dissent is this: